 Where: 9610 Old Cutler Road, Coral Gables, FL 33156

 Some of the harder trails on our list, Oleta River State Park’s paths are mainly designed for mountain bikers offering pedestrians a more moderate challenge when it comes to hiking through the park.
-The loop is almost 2 miles long, but those wishing to add an extra couple of miles and explore further can veer off through the various offshoot paths along the main trail.
+The loop is around 3 miles long, and those wishing to add an extra couple of miles and explore further can veer off through the various offshoot paths along the main trail.

 Where: 3400 NE 163rd St, North Miami Beach, FL 33160